-Updated: November, 2017Summary of common traffic laws in Arkansas – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: May, 2018Summary of common traffic laws in Arkansas – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Arkansas Highway Safety Office website.

 In Arkansas, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is only 65 mph.
-Speed limits vary by state and, in some cases, county-by-county.
+These are maximum speeds.
+Speeds may be lower on highway passing through urban areas.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Arkansas allows new drivers to get their learners permit at the age of 14.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
 However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.